WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 data only scratches the surface of what is possible with networks of information and identity.

-Some of these constraints raise from Facebook's centralization, something that tends to worsen as an organization grows in size.
+Some of these constraints arise from Facebook's centralization, something that tends to worsen as an organization grows in size.
 There are limits to the amount of trust this sort of centralized authority can garner.
 This often results in punitive postures: democracies come with the expectation that citizens be